-Sarfaraz Ahmed Mahesar*, Saeed Ahmed Lakho, Syed Tufail Hussain Sherazi, Hamid Ali Kazi, Kamran Ahmed Abro, Razium Ali Soomro and Andrei Bunaciu Pages 198 - 206 ( 9 )
+Sarfaraz Ahmed Mahesar*, Saeed Ahmed Lakho, Syed Tufail Hussain Sherazi, Hamid Ali Kazi, Kamran Ahmed Abro, Razium Ali Soomro and Andrei A. Bunaciu Pages 198 - 206 ( 9 )

 Methods: This review presents some important applications of electrochemical modes used for the analysis of captopril.
 So far captopril has been analyzed by using different bare and modified working electrodes with a variety of modifiers from organic and inorganic materials to various types of nano particles/materials.